Landscape Oil Painting - Sound principles to build upon.

 Douglas has a “suitcase of supplies” he brings along, it includes some recommended books, and some supplies in case a few students need a few items that are forgotten.

 Douglas also will offer a “BASIC PAINT KIT” (while supplies last) which includes all the basic oils, brushes, palette knife, palette and canvas panels and medium for those who do not want to buy these supplies individually.
-You would need to bring some paper towels and rubber gloves.
-Douglas also will have a few French easels available while supplies last. $150.
+You would need to bring some paper towels and rubber gloves. $150.
 Please reserve kits when making class registration.

 Landscape Class Tentative Outline